 International Association of Privacy Professionals (IAPP)

 Ms. Hutnik currently is appointed to the Council of the American Bar Association (ABA) Antitrust Section.
-She is past chair of the American Bar Association’s (ABA) Privacy and Information Security Committee (within the Section of Antitrust), was the editor-in-chief of the ABA’s Data Security Handbook, a co-chair of the ABA’s 2011 Consumer Protection Conference, and has been an editor and contributor to the ABA’s newsletter, The Secure Times, which addresses privacy and data security legal developments.
+She is past chair of the American Bar Association’s (ABA) Privacy and Information Security Committee (within the Section of Antitrust), was the editor-in-chief of the ABA’s Data Security Handbook, and a co-chair of the ABA’s 2011 Consumer Protection Conference.

 Honors & Awards